By Randi Mazzella

 With summer here, it’s a good chance for middle and high school students to catch their breath after busy and sometimes stressful school years.
 Summer brings some much-needed downtime and a chance for students to rejuvenate.
 It also provides the space to plan so that future years aren’t so hectic.
 And that means it’s not too early to start thinking about the college application process.

 Although there is ample time before the college application and selection process really heats up, there are things that eighth through tenth graders and their parents can do to get a head start on the college process.
-These six tips can make the coming college application process a little easier:
+Starting high school, even middle school college prep?
+These six college application tips can make the coming college application process a little easier:

 There’s no need to panic, but a little groundwork now for the college application process is likely to make the coming years a little calmer and more organized for your whole family.
 A saner junior year?
 Now that’s worth investing in.